-ENGR 600 Engineering Research Methods 3(3,0) This course introduces students to quantitative and qualitative methods for enga iging in meaningful research.
-The student, at the end of the course, will attain skills in re esearch intent and design, methodology and technique, format and presentation, an d data managemer t.
-Throughout the course, the student's ability to use this knowledge to b pecome a more effe ctive researcher will be developed.
-In particular, the student will be able to develop a h ypothesis about a research problem and develop related questions; fra me the problem with the correct research methodology; collect data that accurately addresses the research problem; measure the effectiveness of a solution methodology; analyze data to make inform make informed decisions; provide technical documentation of all the phases of a research project; evaluate feasibility of research proposals; and present data to support decisions in front of stak eholders.
+ENGR 600 Engineering Research Methods 3(3,0) This course in This course introduces students to quantitative and qualitative methods for engaging in meaningfu I research.
+The student, at the end of the course, will attain skills in research inter nt and design, methodology and technique, format and presentati on, and data manage ment.
+Throughout the course, the student's ability to use this kno wledge to become a r to become a more effective researcher will be developed.
+In particular, the student will be able to develop a hypothesis about a research problem and develop related questions; fra questions; frame the problem with the correct research methodology; collect data that accurately ad dresses the research problem; measure the effectiveness of a solution methodology ; analyze data to make informed decisions; provide te echnical documentation of all the phases of a research project; evaluate feasibility of research proposals; an d present data to support decisions in front of stakeholders.

-MECA 690 Capstone Research Project

-A capstone course requiring group work in one of the emphasis areas offered by the Department.
-The project is to be carried out under the supervision of a full-time faculty member and culminated in a formal written and oral report (refer to college guidelines related to graduation projects structure and content).
+MECA 690 Capstone Research Project 3(3, 0) A capstone cou A capstone course requires group work in one of the emphasis areas offered by the Department.
+Th Department.
+The project is to be carried out under the supervision of a full-time faculty member and cu Ilminated in a formal written and oral report (refer to colleg ge guidelines related to gradu uation projects structure and content).
+Prerequisite: Acce pted petition to graduate.

+MECA 695AMaster Thesis I3(3, 0)Includes guided review of research literature and/or pilot work relevant to the thesistopic.
+By the end of this course the candidate for the MS degree should haveestablished a hypothesis, a research methodology and a work schedule for thecompletion of his/her thesis.
+A brief, written report is expected at the end of the courseand should be approved by the research advisor(s).
+(This course may be repeatedonly once to accomplish its objective).
 Prerequisite: Accepted petition to graduate.

-MECA 695A Master Thesis I 3(3, 0) Includes guide Includes guided review of research literature and/or pilot work relevant to the thesis topic.
-By the end o f this course the candidate for the MS degree should have est ablished a hypothesis, a research methodology and a work schedule for the completion of his/her thesis.
-A brief written report is expected at the end of the course and should be approved by the resear ch advisor(s).
-(This course may be repeated only once to acco mplish its objective).
-Pre requisite: Accepted petition to graduate.

-MECA 695B Master Thesis II

-Continuation of MECA 695A, Includes the completion and submission of a research thesis, the quality of which is judged acceptable by the jury committee established in accordance with the College of Engineering and Graduate Committee guidelines.
+MECA 695B Master Thesis II 3(3, 0) Continuation of MECA 695A, Includes the completion and submission of a r esearch thesis, the quali thesis, the quality of which is judged acceptable by the jury committee established in accordance with the College of Engineering and Graduate Committee guidelines.
 (This course may be repeated only once to accomplish its objective).
 Prerequisite: MECA 695A.

-As part of the program for the Masters of Science in Mechatronics Engineering, the student is required to take a total of 6 credit hours (9 credit hours for non-thesis option) of 600 level technical elective courses.
-These courses allow the student to attain an in-depth knowledge and understanding in a focus area of interest.
+As part of the program for the Masters of Science in Mechatronics Engineering, the student is required to take a total of 6 credit hours (12 credit hours for non-thesis option) of 600 level technical elective courses.
+These courses allow the student to attain an indepth knowledge and understanding in a focus area of interest.
 The student who chooses the non-thesis option can mix and match elective courses from the different areas to acquire broader knowledge of different Mechatronics Engineering disciplines.
 The thesis option student should select, in coordination with the thesis advisor, the set of electives that best meet the requirements for successful completion of his/her thesis.
 The MECA available technical elective courses are distributed in two areas: